lillejohn22/Team-16-Pubrundan-DAT257/README.md

 # Project setup
 Instructions to install and run the project.
-It might run without installing NodeJS since <br> NodeJS binaries are included in the repository.
+It might run without installing NodeJS since NodeJS binaries are included in the repository.

 ## Installation
 Download and Install NodeJS from [NodeJS](https://nodejs.org/en/).